MaleeshaUdan/honeypot-php/README.md

 - A server with PHP support.
 - Access to modify server files (for placing the honeypot script).
 - Basic knowledge of PHP and web server configurations.

+  # 🔑 Configuration
+The script includes several key features that can be configured:

+- Time Zone: The script uses the server's default time zone for logging.
+You can specify a different time zone directly in the script using date_default_timezone_set().
+- Log File: Adjustments can be made to the $logFile variable to change the log file's location or name as desired.